banzaicloud/thanos-operator/docs/deployment.md

 # Requirements

 - Thanos operator requires Kubernetes v1.14.x or later.
-- For the [Helm base installation](#deploy-thanos-operator-with-helm) you need Helm v2.16.0 or later.
+- For the [Helm basde installation](#deploy-thanos-operator-with-helm) you need Helm v2.16.0 or later.

 # Deploy Thanos operator with Helm